Azure/azure-sdk-for-js/sdk/keyvault/TEST_RESOURCES_README.md

 **This field is required.**

-### Terms and conditions

-Make sure to read the Terms and Conditions before purchasing these resources.

 ### Verifying your deploy

 Once your ARM template deployment starts a notification badge will appear on the top right of the portal,